How to Use Squarespace: 11 Easy Steps

 Firstly, to add extra marketing tools, such as promotional pop-ups and banners, you’ll need to be on the ‘Business’ plan at the very least.
 How do you upgrade?
 You won’t be surprised to hear that Squarespace has thought of that – there’s a strategically placed ‘Upgrade Now’ button at the foot of every page during your free trial.

 Of course, these tools aren’t necessary for every website.
-So if you’re not planning to sell online, you can skip Steps 7 and 8.
+So if you’re not planning to sell online or attract a wide audience, you can skip the “marketing tools” and “ecommerce features” sections of this article.

 By clicking ‘Marketing’ on the main menu, you’ll see everything you need for promoting your Squarespace site.
 See the image below for the marketing options.